 Is pre-authorization required for this service?
 If so, how do I get preauthorized?

-Also note: Some insurance companies use a separate company for mental health benefits.
-Ask whether this is the case with your policy and whether your clinician has to be in network with that company for services to be covered.
+Some insurance companies use a separate company for mental health benefits.
+Ask your insurance company whether this is the case with your policy and whether your clinician has to be in network with that company for services to be covered.
 For example, your clinician may be in-network with your BCBS plan, but your mental health benefits may fall under a separate company like Beacon or Magellan.
 If your clinician is not in network with the mental health portion of your health insurance, the services will not be covered.

 What if I can't pay the amount that the insurance applied to my deductible?

-If your insurance company applies payment for services to your deductible, that means that we did not get paid, and you must pay that amount directly to Etheridge Psychology.
-Per our contracts with insurance companies, we cannot forgive that balance, as you have received credit for that amount on your deductible as having been paid out-of-pocket.
-As stated in our Financial Policies, we ask that you pay the estimated amount at the time of service.
-After the claim is processed, the insurance company will give us an exact amount that was applied to your deductible.
+If your insurance company applies payment for services to your deductible, that means that we did not get paid, and you must pay that amount directly to us.
+Per our contracts with insurance companies, we cannot forgive that balance.
+After the claim is processed, the insurance company will give us the exact amount that was applied to your deductible.
 If you still owe a balance, we will send you a bill (or a refund if you overpaid).
 Unpaid bills are subject to collection.
 We do offer a payment plan if you request one.
-For payment plans, we require that a credit or debit card be placed on file and that payments be automatically withdrawn each month until the balance is paid.
-We will work with you to determine the amount each month that you can afford.
-If one automatic payment does not go through, we will attempt to call you to correct the problem.
-If we cannot reach you, the balance is automatically forwarded to collections.
+Ask us for details.
 Please note that we are always willing to work with you, but you must communicate with us.